func-i/Funci_from_OS/_posts/2016-04-11-happy-dev-shop.md

 ## Building a Better Dev Team

 I recently read [this](http://www.onebigfluke.com/2016/04/whats-awful-building-software.html) article which highlighted a number of complaints that many developers will probably have during their career.
 As the CTO of my development company, I have been in all three of the roles mentioned in the article.
 I related to a lot of the complaints at some point in my career but I don't really feel that they impact me as much anymore.
-It got me thinking if we do something different at [Functional Imperative](http://www.functionalimperative.com).
+It got me wondering why I'm not unhappy at [Functional Imperative](http://www.functionalimperative.com).

 <!--more-->